 They failed to meet my expectations, but more so they were unprofessional and offended me.
 Someone sane finally called me a few days later after leaving voicemails and sending emails.
 They explained that many of these things should have been explained to me at the time of sign up, but it wasn’t.
 This is why it is critical to establish processes and systems.
 In the end, I requested a copy of the agreement to send to my attorney and interestingly enough they finally agreed to refund me and cancel our contract.

 What does a customer expect when there is an issue?

-OutboundEngine is a VC backed company and the impression they left me with is that they don’t care about their customers and I can see why.
+OutboundEngine is a VC backed company.
+Yet the impression they left me with is that they don’t care about their customers, and I can see why.
 Once a company raises millions in funding, hires a team, and starts delegating to the team, most employees just go through the motions of the daily routine.
 I challenge you to ask the next person you work with why they do what they do.
 As someone who started my company at 19 years old and never had anything handed to me, I know and understand the value of each dollar and each client.
-Outbound Engine stole my money and more importantly, my time.

 How OutboundEngine should have resolved this issue and what they could do to prevent this from happening again: